-The <has_model_view> tag notes whether the XMILE file contains 1 or more <view> sections containing a visual representation of the model.
-Note that all models, even those without diagrams, SHOULD be simulateable by any software which supports XMILE.
+The <has_model_view> tag notes whether the XMILE file contains 4one or more <view> sections containing a visual representation of the model.one or more models.
+Note that any software which supports XMILE should be able to simulate all whole-models, even those without diagrams, SHOULD be simulateable by any software which supports XMILE.

-The <uses_outputs> tag implies both time-series graphs and tables are included.
+The $<uses_outputs>$ tag implies both time-series graphs and tables are included.
 It has three OPTIONAL attributes: